 We want your volume projects to succeed and we will provide you with the guidance and expertise that will set you up for success.
 However, in certain instances, if a project has not successfully achieved a prototype credit that is submitted on a volume project scorecard, GBCI may deny these credits.
 You may pursue the standard appeals process, detailed above in the “Prototype precertification” section, for any denied credits.
 If GBCI determines through the appeals process that the volume project did indeed fail to achieve the credits in question, GBCI will remove the denied prototype credit from the prototype scorecard, and you are not eligible to apply the prototype credit to a volume project until you have precertified it again.
 You may precertify a denied prototype credit again using the process to add or revise credits noted in the “Additional or changed credits” paragraph in the “Precertify” section.

-The following audit review outcomes will result in a failed volume project, requiring you to submit a corrective action report:
+The following audit review outcomes will result in a failed volume project, requiring you to submit a remediation plan for a fee:

 - The failure of a prerequisite

 - If the denial of one or more prototype credits reduces the total number of points awarded such that the project cannot achieve the level of LEED certification indicated on the volume project scorecard